Pavin Smith Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.08 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 13th across all league pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (94 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (95 total, 1.3 per game).

-- Rea (3-4) gets the starting nod for the Brewers in his 12th start of the season.
-He has a 4.71 ERA in 57 1/3 innings pitched, with 52 strikeouts.
+- Teheran (2-2 with a 1.78 ERA and 20 strikeouts in 30 1/3 innings pitched) makes the start for the Brewers, his sixth of the season.

-- The righty last pitched on Wednesday against the Minnesota Twins, when he tossed five innings, allowing four earned runs while giving up five hits.
+- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw six innings, allowing two earned runs while giving up one hit.

-- The 32-year-old has put up an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .236 against him.
+- In five games this season, the 32-year-old has put up an ERA of 1.78, with 5.9 strikeouts per nine innings.
+Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.